 University of Chicago Harris School of Public Policy Keller Center

-Materials are those of a hard-working loft space (whitewashed concrete structure, fritted glass walls, and honed concrete floors) tempered by human warmth and social concern (salvaged wood planks, recycled and renewable materials, with re-purposed rainwater, solar panels, and a green roof).
-In addition to LEED Platinum Certification, the renovation will achieve a Petal Certification in the Living Building Challenge framework.
+Materials are those of a hard-working loft space (whitewashed concrete structure, fritted glass walls, and honed concrete floors) tempered by human warmth and social concern (salvaged wood planks, recycled and renewable materials) with re-purposed rainwater, solar panels, and a green roof.
+Inspired by the Harris School’s mission of positive social change, the renovation plan targets LEED Platinum Certification and Petal Certification in the Living Building Challenge framework.

 University of Chicago

 Area/Budget: 120,000sf / $80,000,000